This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The Commission adopted the Delegated Act on 4 July 2025.

-The Commission is in the process of adopting an FAQ on these changes (see draft Commission Notice).
-The current draft says that, for the financial year 2025 (to be reported in 2026), reporting undertakings can choose between two options:
+The Commission published Commission Notice in the form of FAQs on these changes (fourth Notice).
+It explains that, for financial year 2025 (to be reported in 2026), reporting undertakings can choose between two options:

-• they can apply the version of the reporting rules as amended by the Omnibus Delegated Act, which will enter into application as of 1 January 2026; or
+• they can apply the version of the reporting rules as amended by the Omnibus Delegated Act, which applies as of 1 January 2026; or

-• they can apply the version of the reporting rules that were applicable until 31 December 2025.
+• they can apply the version of the reporting rules that were applicable until 31 December 2025, in which case they must apply those rules in full.

 The purpose of the amendments to these existing Taxonomy Delegated Acts is to simplify reporting requirements, most notably by introducing a financial materiality threshold and reducing reported data points by around 70%.